vikas1709/WebDev-Session5/readme.md

 ###Add routing

+(Comment out the previous components.)
 If we want to swap out components we use Angular for routing a SPA, not express routing.

 Use express routes for handling data and authentication.
 (Always include a single route for index.html.)